Rude travelers in Tibet: Most travelers to Tibet are great people. However, some travelers should have stayed home. info@thelandofsnows.com

 Looking for prostitutes rather than enlightenment

-Last year, a friend of mine who has been working as a guide in Tibet for the past 5 years had a group of young guys she had to guide around.
-On their second night in Lhasa, the group asked my friend, a female Tibetan in her early 30’s, to find them some prostitutes.
-At first my friend thought they were joking….they weren’t.
-Talking about sex with Tibetans, especially with a women, is culturally taboo.
-Asking your female Tibetan guide to find prostitutes for you is completely unacceptable.
+Last year, a friend who has been working as a guide in Tibet for the past 5 years had a group of young guys she had to guide around.
+On their second night in Lhasa, the group asked my friend, a female Tibetan in her early 30s, to find them some prostitutes.
+At first, my friend thought they were joking….they weren’t.
+Talking about sex with Tibetans, especially with women, is culturally taboo.
+Asking your female Tibetan guide to find prostitutes for you is entirely unacceptable.
 If this is the reason you are coming to Tibet, stay home.

 Pelyul Monastery in the Kham region

-Thanks for the discount, but I actually want the tour for free
+Thanks for the discount, but I want the tour to be free.

-Recently a friend of mine who is the owner of a popular travel agency in Lhasa received an email from a group of 4 budget travelers.
-This group was on a VERY tight budget and actually didn’t have enough money even for a budget tour.
-However, my friend had pity on them and gave them a tour below cost….meaning that my friend arranged their tour knowing that he would actually be LOSING money on the tour.
-He explained this to the group, who were very happy that they would be able to go to Tibet.
+Recently, a friend of mine who owns a popular travel agency in Lhasa received an email from a group of 4 budget travelers.
+This group was on a VERY tight budget and didn’t have enough money even for a budget tour.
+However, my friend pitied them and gave them a tour at a lower cost, meaning that my friend arranged their tour knowing that he would be losing money on the tour.
+He explained this to the group, who were happy they could attend Tibet.

 Not only did my friend arrange this tour for BELOW COST, he paid for them to stay in a nice hotel and went out of his way to get this group of people to Tibet.
-Talking to the guide, my friend told me that the trip went well.
-There were no problems and no complaints from the customers until after the tour was finished.
-My friend ended up refunding a portion of their tour and overall lost more than $1200.
-My friend isn’t some huge government supported company, but just a locally owned small business.
-He tried to help these guys by having pity on them, but the group turned around and bit him…hard.
+When I talked to the guide, my friend told me the trip had gone well.
+There were no problems or complaints from the customers until after the tour.
+My friend refunded a portion of their tour and lost more than $1200 overall.
+My friend isn’t some huge government-supported company, but a locally owned small business.
+He tried to help these guys by pitying them, but the group turned around and bit him…hard.

 A Tibetan woman with her prayer wheel in Lhasa